RKOpTris/pathfinder/pathfinder-part-i.md

 I thought it would be fun to write and algorithm that helps us plan a route, given the speed we typically run at, the topography, etc.

-Writing this from scratch, I am starting with a “dumb” algorithm, and then working iteratively to improve it and then integrate features such as topography and fatigue.
+Writing this from scratch, I am starting with a “stupid” algorithm, and then working iteratively to improve it and then integrate features such as topography and fatigue.
 We start with generating some points and paths at random in order to build our algorithm from the ground up.